You need to enable JavaScript to run this app.

 December:

 Festive and Quiet.
 December is peaceful and atmospheric, especially in historic towns and cities.
-Coastal regions stay mild, while mountain villages may see snow.
+Coastal regions stay mild with average temperatures around 12°C (54°F), while mountain villages may see snow.
+The winter months bring a quieter, more authentic Greece — ideal for travelers who appreciate uncrowded museums, local festivals, and the warm hospitality of greek culture without the high season crowds.

 Average Air Temperature in °C/°F